Category

 Performance efficiency means building cloud solutions that deliver optimal speed and responsiveness while scaling seamlessly with business growth.
 For SMBs, it is about using AWS innovations, like serverless computing and global infrastructure, to maximize user experience and agility, without unnecessary cost or complexity.

-- Consider mechanical sympathy, design systems that work in harmony with underlying hardware for optimal performance
+• Consider mechanical sympathy, design systems that work in harmony with the underlying hardware for optimal performance

 SMBs can boost performance and reduce costs by adopting serverless architectures with AWS Lambda, containerizing applications using Amazon EKS, and accelerating content delivery via Amazon CloudFront.